 than I am).

-not as good as the original, showing a bit of astigmatism at
+as the original, showing slight astigmatism at high powers.
+The

-focuser, which is similar to the old red-knobbed Jaegers
+the clunky 2" focuser, which is similar to the old red-knobbed

-focusers, but came instead from a strange long-defunct company
+Jaegers focusers, but came instead from a strange long-defunct

-in the Philadelphia area.
-I have improved it by adding Teflon
+company in the Philadelphia area.
+I have improved it by adding

 In comparing the scope

 to a TeleVue Pronto, the Jaegers shows a noticeably brighter

 image, color correction which is only slightly worse, and

 similar levels of planetary detail.
 This venerable scope's